hafidzrf/thesis_compvision/README.md

 # thesis_compvision
-This repository contains all supplementary data that were used in the gradauate thesis:
+This repository contains all supplementary data that were used in the graduate thesis:

 "Development of Image Processing Model based on Convolutional Neural Network with Big Data for Building Typology Classification"